 The main players in the gut biome are the multiple strains of Bifodobacterium, who inhabit the large intestine and Lactobacillus who inhabits the small intestine.
-Disturbance to these guys through poor diet, stress, and antibiotics can alter their ratio and location in the intestines… leading to a multitude of health issues, such as:
+Disturbance to these guys through poor diet, stress, and antibiotics can alter their ratio and location in the intestines and has been linked to a multitude of health issues, such as:

 The Biome/Gut/Brain Axis

 The Human Microbiome Project of the National Institute of Health is an organisation dedicated to mapping and understanding the vastness of the bacterial, viral, and fungal inhabitants of the human being.
 The data gathered from these research efforts has provided information for complimentary health paradigms such as Functional Medicine and has highlighted the importance of the biome to our health and longevity.